VladikVT/unity/README.md

 ### Commands:
 - New file: nf [file name]
 - New directory: nd [directory]
+- Remove file or direcory: rm [file or directory]

 ### Todo:
 - [x] Moving in dirs